Mayank-Garnara/Cinevision/README.md

-FFMPEG Software will ne needed to run project
+FFMPEG Software will be needed to run project